t4qjXH8N/ioBroker.wiffi-wz/README.md

 ### ioBroker is not updating states, or set states issues errors

-1. This adapter will work with firmware version >= _83 from [Stall.biz](https://www.stall.biz) (up to 2017-12-13 not yet accessible to public), but it MAY work for other firmware version also
+This adapter will work with Wiffi-wz firmware version >= _83 from [Stall.biz](https://www.stall.biz) (up to 2017-12-13 not yet accessible to public), but it MAY work for other firmware version also.

 ### The Wiffi-wz is not sending any data to ioBroker.